comp-hci-lab/cscw_21_wikipedia/README.md

 # cscw_21_wikipedia

+The datasets folder contains the datasets for the tasks.
+For each task of "citations", "point-of-view" and "clarifications", there are two types of files:

+* \*\_sentences.tsv.gz contains only positive examples for each task - sentence, label, reivision id, aritcle title, and section name the example was extracted from.
+Note that **positive example** means that the sentence needs the specific improvement/edit (citation, neutral point-of-view or clarification)
+* \*\_data.tsv.gz contains both positive and negative examples mixed up.

-The datasets folder contains the sentences for the three tasks extracted from Wikipedia.
+ sentences for the three tasks extracted from Wikipedia.
 These tasks correspond to "citations", "point-of-view", and "clarifications".
 Each row of the dataset files contain a Wikipedia sentence, a weakly extracted label for the specific task ('1' if the sentence needs the improvement, '0' otherwise),